ooni/spec/ooni-partnerships/partnership-consent-form.md

 ## Duration of partnership

-The partnership between OONI and .......................... will last for a duration of up to ............. months.
+The partnership between OONI and .......................... will be ongoing from ....................., but with at-will conclusion.

-OONI may withdraw you from participating in this research if circumstances arise which warrant doing so (if you do not carry out your responsibilities throughout the duration of the partnership, as selected in this form).
 You can decide not to take part in this partnership and if you do take part, you are free to withdraw your consent and discontinue participation at any time.

 ## Your rights as a partner